KotTenRat/image-host/README.md

   These keys will provide access to the API.
 - Go to the `configcreator` directory, run `npm run build` to build the Vue files, then copy the resulting `dist` files (along with the included HTML and CSS) files into a new directory, `web-src/config`.
 - Run `npm run build-web` to minify the web files.
 This should create a `web` directory.
 Alternatively, if you prefer not minifying your files (why?), just copy the `web-src` directory to `web`.
+- Create an `images` folder in the root of the project.
 - Don't forget that this whole time, you should `npm i` the dependencies.

 ### Contributing